YDB background

 YDB can be deployed in Kubernetes, in any cloud environment, or in on-premise datacenters.
 Local experimentation on a laptop or desktop is also possible.

-YCSB is the most well-known key-value benchmark suite.
-We’ve prepared a performance study, comparing the key-value performance of YDB, CockroachDB, and YugabyteDB.
+TPC-C is the most well-known OLTP benchmark suite.
+We’ve prepared a performance study, comparing the performance of PostgreSQL, YDB, and CockroachDB in fault-tolerant configurations.

 Read more